Saad Khan

-Saad Khan is an Indian director, screenwriter and acting teacher and Improv comedian who works in films and web series.
-He is the founder and creative head of FirstAction Studios that recently merged with Mumbai-based media conglomerate Rainshine Entertainment.
-Khan is known for his Kannada-English feature film Humble Politician Nograj (2018), which became a hit and the first Kannada film to achieve world-wide digital audience presence on Amazon's PrimeVideo platform.
+Saad Khan is an Indian director, screenwriter and acting teacher and improv comedian who works in films and web series.
+He is the founder and creative head of FirstAction Studios, which merged with Mumbai-based media conglomerate Rainshine Entertainment.
+He is known for his Kannada-English feature film Humble Politician Nograj (2018), which was the first Kannada film to achieve world-wide digital audience presence on Amazon's PrimeVideo platform.

-As a writer & director, Khan's short film Another Kind of Black (2008) was screened at the Cannes Film Festival.
-During the first COVID lockdown, Khan created a Hindi web series and was also the chief writer for Ankahi Ansuni- a horror-thriller which is streaming on Disney+ Hotstar.
+As a writer and director, Khan's short film Another Kind of Black (2008) was screened at the Cannes Film Festival.
+During the first COVID lockdown, he created a Hindi web series and was also the chief writer for Ankahi Ansuni, a horror-thriller which is streaming on Disney+ Hotstar.

-In addition to his directorial ventures - Station, Love & She, an indie Hollywood feature film on Amazon, and Humble Politician Nograj, Saad is also the host and creator of the live improvisational comedy show called The Improv, which became a platform for many stand-up and improv comedians in the country.
+In addition to his directorial ventures, Station, Love & She, an indie Hollywood feature film on Amazon, and Humble Politician Nograj, he is the host and creator of the live improvisational comedy show The Improv, which became a platform for many stand-up and improv comedians in the country.

-Saad Khan created, wrote and directed the web series Constable Girpade, which was released on Amazon Mini TV on October 6, 2023.
-The series stars Vrajesh Hirjee, Gaurav Gera, Muskan Bamne, and is a cop-comedy drama revolving around constable Mandaar Girpade (Khushaal Pawaar) and constable Timothy D’Mello (Neel Salekar), both stationed in an upscale area of Mumbai.
+Khan created, wrote and directed the web series Constable Girpade, which was released on Amazon Mini TV on October 6, 2023.
+The series stars Vrajesh Hirjee, Gaurav Gera, and Muskan Bamne, and is a cop-comedy drama revolving around constable Mandaar Girpade (Khushaal Pawaar) and constable Timothy D’Mello (Neel Salekar), both stationed in an upscale area of Mumbai.